Rush Limbaugh here in the cutting edge of societal evolution.

 I'm one of those angry people.

-I grew up, I grew up in abject poverty with abusive parents, and and I Ronald Reagan told me I can be different.
+I grew up, I grew up in abject poverty with abusive parents, and Ronald Reagan told me I can be different.

-That where I came from is not where I can end up, and this country has a four-degree games and and lets me do things that I can only imagine.
+That where I came from is not where I can end up, and this country has afforded me things and lets me do things that I can only imagine.

 And I've also supported the Republican Party, and they slapped me in my face.

-I two landslide Senate victories that did nothing but get them to capitulate to all.
+Two landslide Senate victories that did nothing but get them to capitulate to avoid.

 Okay, wait a minute.